Culture Shock in Saudi Arabia

 - Purchase the complete Expat Arrivals Saudi Arabia Guide (PDF)

 Moving to Saudi Arabia can be daunting for even the most seasoned expat.
 There will be a degree of cultural adjustment required for living in this decidedly strange environment.
-This sense of cultural dislocation can take six months or more to wear off.
+This sense of cultural dislocation can take a long time to wear off.
 It’s vital that expats maintain a positive outlook and a sense of humour during this time.

 Saudi Arabia is a deeply conservative Islamic state.
-Islam dominates all aspects of life in the Kingdom and expats will find that many of the freedoms they enjoyed back home are strictly regulated.
-However, one’s feeling of culture shock in Saudi Arabia may be tempered somewhat if living among the expat community within a Western compound.
-Many Western food franchises also thrive here, the shopping malls are similar to Western malls, and satellite television can provide all one's favourite shows from home.
+Islam dominates all aspects of life in the Kingdom.
+Expats will find that many of the freedoms they enjoyed back home are strictly regulated.
+However, the feeling of culture shock in Saudi Arabia may be tempered somewhat if living within a Western compound.
+Many Western food franchises also thrive here, the shopping malls are similar to Western malls, and satellite television can provide favourite shows from home.

 Still, the best method for stifling cynicism and countering culture shock is for expats to educate themselves as much as possible regarding the daily rhythms of life in Saudi Arabia.